charltonaustin/ghcc/README.md

 ### To do
 1. Add in tests
-2. Add in github build
+2. Add in github actions build
 3. Automatic refresh of pull requests, reviews, and commits
 4. Make commits associated with a pr not double counted
+   1. Pull commits for PRs
+   2. Update contributions from commits to check that they are not a part of a PR
+   3. Update commits to pull from to process on org or repo